Frequently Asked

 Why do you need to know about my cat's background and health?

-Pre-groom assessment is very important and helps me decide on an appropriate type of grooming that suits your cat’s needs best.
+Pre-groom assessment is very important and helps us decide on an appropriate type of a grooming service that will suit your cat’s needs best.

 What forms of payment do you take?